Probate fees increase scrapped ahead of general election!

 So even though the government’s position is at least good news for now, this does not mean that these proposed fees have been forgotten.
 It is far from clear if the proposed increase in fees has been scrapped entirely, or whether they are just being delayed until the outcome of the general election.
 However, should the proposed changes return it is likely that a challenge in the courts will be pursued given the position of the House of Commons Joint Committee on Statutory Instruments.

-If you would like more information about the probate process, please contact Tony Calwell, or Lisa Morgan on 0117 9390 350.
+If you would like more information about the probate process, please contact Tony Calwell, or Amina Khanom on 0117 9390 350.
 At Watkins our experienced legal team is here to offer a helping hand, including initial advice, assistance with the probate process or we can take responsibility for the whole process on your behalf.